espocrm/documentation/docs/extensions/project-management/projects.md

 A Task in a Project is usually assigned to a specific Column.
 When a Column is changed, the Task's status is automatically changed to a mapped status.

 The *Default* Project Board is available out of the box.
 You can create new Project Boards.
 When you create a Project Board, default Columns are automatically added.
-You can rename Columns or add new ones.
+You can rename the Columns or add new ones.

 ## Access control